ploomber/contributing/contributing/submitting-pr.md

     assert str(excinfo).value == message
 ```

-Of course, the test won't pass since you haven't implemetned such validation, but you can now go, implement it and verify that the test passes.
+Of course, the test won't pass since you haven't implemented such validation, but you can now go, implement it and verify that the test passes.

 * We use [pytest](https://docs.pytest.org/en/7.2.x/) for testing.
 A basic understanding of `pytest` is highly recommended to get started, especially [fixtures](https://docs.pytest.org/en/7.2.x/fixture.html), [parametrization](https://docs.pytest.org/en/7.2.x/parametrize.html), and [debugging](https://docs.pytest.org/en/7.2.x/how-to/failures.html)